Alternative VPN Choices for You

 The Ghost Downloads tab, for example, brings up various features and options you might want while torrenting.

 The Ghost Streaming tab lists various streaming services that CyberGhost claims to work with.
 I was not able to test the subscription services, but all the free ones I tested did indeed work as advertised.
-CyberGhost now fully supports Netflix and BBC iPlayer streaming
+CyberGhost now fully supports and unblocks Netflix and BBC iPlayer streaming.

 You can chose between OpenVPN UDP and OpenVPN TCP.
 There is no port selection feature, however, so you cannot use TCP port 443 to evade censorship.